cherylcline/cherylcline/README.md

 I'm a UX writer ✏️, web content editor and all-around words person based in the San Francisco Bay Area.
 I'm passionate about clear writing, documentation and standup comedy 🎤.

-Check out my [LinkedIn](https://www.linkedin.com/in/clinecheryl/) and my [Contently profile](https://cherylcline.contently.com/).
-My website with UX writing portfolio is coming soon.
+Check out my [LinkedIn](https://www.linkedin.com/in/clinecheryl/) and selections of my UX writing, copywriting and blogging on my [Contently profile](https://cherylcline.contently.com/).